mannyit001-design/mannyit001-design/README.md

 ## 🚧 More Projects In Progress

-Covering AWS cloud infrastructure (built from a deployed capstone project) and SCCM endpoint management.
+Covering AWS cloud infrastructure, built from a deployed capstone project.
 Check back soon.

 ---